CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 The sample data was generated using the excellent [Synthea](https://synthea.mitre.org) project, with some modifications that are documented in the repository.

-Users can provide any sample FHIR resources (that fulfill the required FHIR profiles) to DPC, but will need to ensure that, for the sandbox environments, any `Patient` resources have an *Medicare Beneficiary Identifier* (MBI) that matches a record in the BlueButton backend.
+Users can provide any sample FHIR resources (that fulfill the required FHIR profiles) to DPC, but will need to ensure that, for the sandbox environments, any `Patient` resources have an *Medicare Beneficiary Identifier* (MBI) that matches a record in the Blue Button backend.

-The BlueButton team maintains a list of beneficiaries (along with their MBIs) that can be used for matching existing synthetic data (such as from an organization's training EMR) with valid sandbox MBIs.
+The Blue Button team maintains a list of beneficiaries (along with their MBIs) that can be used for matching existing synthetic data (such as from an organization's training EMR) with valid sandbox MBIs.
 More details and the corresponding data files can be found [here](https://bluebutton.cms.gov/developers/#sample-beneficiaries).

 ### Create a Provider